 Rich believes a design education teaches the student the power of ESP: The student develops the ability to imagine increasingly intricate visions of a future world, while building the skills to represent it clearly enough to persuade others to join in the realization of their 'visions' as tangible built fact.

 Rich teaches design studios, lecture courses, visual studies courses, historic preservation and history/theory workshops, and he has also been a thesis advisor and lead lecturer for the BAC's Summer Academy high school program.
-For the past eleven years Rich has co-directed the BAC’s summer travel program.
-They have traveled Paris, Florence, Madrid, and Rome.
+For eleven years Rich directed the BAC’s month-long summer travel programs to Paris, Florence, Madrid, and Rome.

 Alongside this work, often as an antidote to it, Rich is an artist, exploring drawing, watercolor painting, photography, and their possible intersections with designed space.
 We Talk in Pictures, his collaborative smartphone project with Liz Linder, explores 21st Century intersections of phones and cameras, messages and images.